Rodric Bray

-Rodric D. "Rod" Bray (born 1969) is an American politician from Indiana.
-A member of the Republican Party, Bray has been a member of the Indiana State Senate since 2012, representing the 37th state Senate district, which comprises all of Morgan County and a portion of Johnson, Owen and Putnam counties.
+Rodric D. "Rod" Bray (born 1969) is an American politician serving in the Indiana Senate since 2012 and as president pro tempore since 2018.
+Bray represents the 37th state Senate district, which comprises all of Morgan County and a portion of Johnson, Owen and Putnam counties.
+He is a member of the Republican Party.

+In 2025, Bray drew national attention as one of 21 Republican senators to vote against mid-decade redistricting in Indiana, which would have net Republicans an additional 2 seats in the U.S. House of Representatives, prompting criticism from national and state Republicans such as president Donald Trump and governor Mike Braun.

 Early life and education

 Rodric was born to Maurine D. (née Sweet) and Richard Bray in 1969.
 His father, Richard, served in the Indiana House of Representatives from 1974 to 1992 and in the Indiana Senate from to 1994 to 2012, where he was the Assistant Majority Caucus Chair.
 His grandfather William G. Bray was a member of the United States House of Representatives from 1951 to 1975, representing Indiana's 6th and 7th congressional districts.

 Bray is a graduate of Martinsville High School.
 He attended Indiana University Bloomington, where he received his Bachelor of Arts in History in 1991.
 Bray also attended Valparaiso University, where he graduated with his Juris Doctor from the Valparaiso University School of Law in 1994.